UrbanInstitute/nccs/_resources/regulation-of-np-sector.md

 </div>
 <br>

+**Phase Zero**

 The initial project was developed by Cindy M. Lott at Columbia University Law School over the period 2006-2015 with the title of “Charities Regulation and Oversight Project”.

+**Phase One**

+With funding from the Mott Foundation, The Urban Institute’s Center on Nonprofits and Philanthropy became the home for research on state nonprofit regulatory work that had previously been undertaken through The Charities Regulation and Oversight Project (“Charities Project”), part of the National State Attorneys General Program at Columbia Law School under the leadership of Cindy M. Lott.
+In this first phase of the research, we focused on state attorneys’ general jurisdiction over the charitable sector but expanded the scope of the project to encompass the entire regulatory framework of the charitable sector, including all state and federal charities officials and jurisdiction.

+**Phase Two**

+In the second phase of the research, using State Regulation and Enforcement in the Charitable Sector by Cindy M. Lott, Elizabeth T. Boris et. al., a report on the ground-breaking survey we conducted for the project as the basis for discussion, we identified existing research, needs, and gaps.
+Using the data from that study and other sources, we held a major meeting, completed reports and articles, gave presentations, and collaborated with the Federal Trade Commission on a regulatory conference.

+**Phase Three**

+In the third phase of the Project, we updated portions of the Legal Compendium and focused on publishing and presenting research in various fora, including two online briefs, Bifurcation of State Regulation of Charities: Divided Regulatory Authority Over Charities and Its Impact on Charitable Solicitation Law, and State Regulation of the Charitable Sector: Enforcement, Outreach and Staffing, as well as a blog article; some of the project data was used for other research.
+We made presentations at major sector, regulatory, and legal education venues.

+**Phase Four**

+In the current phase of the project, we are: 1) updating the entire Legal Compendium; 2) developing a symposium for Spring 2024 that will be an overview of major current regulatory issues in the philanthropic and nonprofit sector and potential future changes; 3) with a separate, additional grant, we are enhancing the Legal Compendium into a form that will be integrated into two major sector data platforms.
+First, the Legal Compendium data will be combined with Legal Text Data compiled by Professor Teresa Harrison at Drexel University.
+In collaboration Jesse Lecy, director of the National Center for Charitable Statistics (NCCS), we are working out the logistics of adding the combined legal dataset to the NCCS webpage.

 <br>